 - Learning how to say “no” in a clear, assertive way.

 - Planning for emergencies: sudden, intense urges and cravings.

 - Reinforcing confidence in the ability to abstain from drug and alcohol use.

 - Participating in the cognitive restructuring of thinking traps and cognitive distortions.

-This type of facilitation is an active engagement strategy designed to inspire active affiliation with 12-step self-help groups.
-The three key ideas of 12-step facilitation are acceptance of the disease model of addiction, the surrender of oneself to a higher power and adherence to recovery activities, and active involvement in AA or NA meetings and related activities.8
+This type of facilitation is an engagement strategy designed to inspire active affiliation with twelve-step self-help groups.
+The three key ideas of twelve-step facilitation are acceptance of the disease model of addiction, surrender of oneself to a higher power and adherence to recovery activities, and active involvement in AA or NA meetings and related activities.8

-Since its founding in 1978, The National Association of Addiction Treatment Providers has provided leadership, advocacy, training, and support to ensure access to the highest quality of addiction treatment.
-If you or a loved one are struggling with addiction, browse the NAATP Addiction Industry Directory to find licensed addiction service providers near you, and explore consumer resources that offer guidance in selecting a treatment provider.
+Since its founding in 1978, The National Association of Addiction Treatment Providers has provided leadership, advocacy, training, and support to ensure the highest quality of addiction treatment.
+If you or a loved one are struggling with addiction, there is hope.
+Browse the NAATP Addiction Industry Directory to find licensed addiction service providers near you.